-This presentation is a largely unseen private collection of photography by Elmer A. Hubbard, an avid outdoorsman and semi-professional photographer who lived and worked in Flagstaff, Arizona until his death at age 90 in 1992.
+This presentation is a largely unseen private collection of photography by Elmer A. Hubbard, an avid outdoors man and semi-professional photographer who lived and worked in Flagstaff, Arizona until his death in 1992 at age 90.

-Hubbard’s original hand tinted photographs, vintage black and white prints and images from his 4 x 5 negatives span more than 40 years beginning in 1948, reflecting on an earlier time in Monument Valley, Canyon de Chelly, Glen Canyon and Lake Powell, the Grand Canyon and remote landmarks throughout the Colorado Plateau in northern Arizona and southern Utah.
+Hubbard’s original hand tinted photographs, vintage black and white prints and images from his 4 x 5 negatives span more than 40 years beginning in 1948.
+The images showcased in these galleries reflect an earlier time in Monument Valley and throughout the Navajo Nation, Grand Canyon, Canyon de Chelly, Glen Canyon and Lake Powell and remote landmarks along the Colorado Plateau in northern Arizona and southern Utah.

-“I started prowling around in these places long before I became interested in photography, but I never really knew what I was seeing until I looked at it all through a view finder.”
+“I started prowling around in these places long before I became interested in photography, but I never really knew what I was seeing until I looked at them all through a view finder.”

-Read from the menu headings.
+Read more from the menu headings.
 Peruse the portfolios.
 View and enjoy.
 Comment.
 Acquire.
-Select original hand tinted and vintage black and white photographs, as well as full-color giclee fine art prints, tray-processed black and white enlargements and digitally scanned reproductions.
+Select original hand tinted and vintage black and white photographs, full-color matched giclee fine art prints, tray-processed black and white enlargements and digitally scanned reproductions.